RunMat

 • Mixing gpuArray inputs with host inputs is disallowed.
 Convert explicitly via gpuArray or gather to control residency.

-How vertcat runs on the GPU
+How RunMat runs vertcat on the GPU

 vertcat delegates to cat(dim = 1, …).
 When the active acceleration provider implements the cat hook, concatenation happens entirely on the GPU, keeping gpuArray inputs resident and avoiding costly round-trips.
 Providers that lack this hook trigger a transparent fallback: RunMat gathers the operands to the host, concatenates them with MATLAB semantics, and uploads the result back to the originating device so downstream code still sees a gpuArray.
 This mirrors MATLAB's explicit GPU workflows while keeping RunMat's auto-offload planner informed.